Protein: Structural proteins

 Structural proteins confer stiffness and rigidity to otherwise-fluid biological components.
 Most structural proteins are fibrous proteins; for example, collagen and elastin are critical components of connective tissue such as cartilage, and keratin is found in hard or filamentous structures such as hair, nails, feathers, hooves, and some animal shells.
-Some globular proteins can also play structural functions, for example, actin and tubulin are globular and soluble as monomers, but polymerize to form long, stiff fibers that make up the cytoskeleton, which allows the cell to maintain its shape and size.
+Some globular proteins can play structural functions, for example, actin and tubulin are globular and soluble as monomers, but polymerize to form long, stiff fibers that make up the cytoskeleton, which allows the cell to maintain its shape and size.

 Other proteins that serve structural functions are motor proteins such as myosin, kinesin, and dynein, which are capable of generating mechanical forces.
 These proteins are crucial for cellular motility of single celled organisms and the sperm of many multicellular organisms which reproduce sexually.
-They also generate the forces exerted by contracting muscles and play essential roles in intracellular transport.
+They generate the forces exerted by contracting muscles and play essential roles in intracellular transport.

-Protein evolution

-A key question in molecular biology is how proteins evolve, i.e. how can mutations (or rather changes in amino acid sequence) lead to new structures and functions?
-Most amino acids in a protein can be changed without disrupting activity or function, as can be seen from numerous homologous proteins across species (as collected in specialized databases for protein families, e.g. PFAM).
-In order to prevent dramatic consequences of mutations, a gene may be duplicated before it can mutate freely.
-However, this can also lead to complete loss of gene function and thus pseudo-genes.
-More commonly, single amino acid changes have limited consequences although some can change protein function substantially, especially in enzymes.
-For instance, many enzymes can change their substrate specificity by one or a few mutations.
-Changes in substrate specificity are facilitated by substrate promiscuity, i.e. the ability of many enzymes to bind and process multiple substrates.
-When mutations occur, the specificity of an enzyme can increase (or decrease) and thus its enzymatic activity.
-Thus, bacteria (or other organisms) can adapt to different food sources, including unnatural substrates such as plastic.

 Methods of study

+Methods commonly used to study protein structure and function include immunohistochemistry, site-directed mutagenesis, X-ray crystallography, nuclear magnetic resonance and mass spectrometry.
 The activities and structures of proteins may be examined in vitro, in vivo, and in silico.
 In vitro studies of purified proteins in controlled environments are useful for learning how a protein carries out its function: for example, enzyme kinetics studies explore the chemical mechanism of an enzyme's catalytic activity and its relative affinity for various possible substrate molecules.
-By contrast, in vivo experiments can provide information about the physiological role of a protein in the context of a cell or even a whole organism.
+By contrast, in vivo experiments can provide information about the physiological role of a protein in the context of a cell or even a whole organism, and can often provide more information about protein behavior in different contexts.
 In silico studies use computational methods to study proteins.